Bavarian Police: Organization

 Bavaria reorganised hierarchy structures between 2005 and 2008 to reduce bureaucracy, changing from a four-tier hierarchy (Interior Ministry– Regional administration – Police Department – Police Station) to three levels (Interior Ministry, Regional Police Authority, Police Station).
 The seven Polizeipräsidien in Würzburg, Bayreuth, Regensburg, Nuremberg, Augsburg, Munich and Oberbayern (HQ in Munich) gave way to the 10 new areas and the Polizeidirektionen disappeared.

 The reorganisation required the rewiring of all police radio and emergency notification networks which are not located only at each regional police authority.

+In 2021 the official name was changed from Bayerische Staatliche Polizei (Bavarian State Police) to Bayerische Polizei (Bavarian Police).

 State Police Units

-Auxiliary State Police

-Citizens in Bavaria have been participating in public safety since 1994.
-This commitment to civic action is seen in the Sicherheitswacht auxiliary state police program, where approx. 800 citizens in 125 Bavarian towns (July 2016) voluntarily assist their local police.

 Bavarian Border Police

 Due to the European migrant crisis in 2015, the Bavarian State Government re-established the Bavarian Border Police in 2018 to support the Federal Police to protect the border to Austria, to the Czech Republic and at the Nuremberg Airport.

 Bereitschaftspolizei

 The Police Support Group HQ (Bereitschaftspolizeipräsidium) in Bamberg employs 6,000 officers and civilian staff at seven Bereitschaftspolizeiabteilungen (BPA), the police schools, the police orchestra and the police helicopter squadron.
 The BPAs are situated in Munich, Eichstätt, Würzburg, Nuremberg, Königsbrunn, Dachau and Sulzbach-Rosenberg and have 10 companies as the state’s mobile police reserve.
 The helicopter squadron has nine modern choppers stationed at Munich Airport and Roth Airfield near Nuremberg.
 Bavaria has two basic training schools, one professional development school and a police dog school.